 |Better suited for making FECO||Produces less desirable tasting edibles|

-The Lab Test Results with Visual Images
+Lab Test Results with Photos

-But many people wondered if we were sacrificing taste for potency?
+But many people wondered if we were sacrificing taste for potency.

-I tested the Golden Dragon single wash compared to the Green Dragon Long Soak for 24 hours, 5 days, and 8 days.
+I tested the Golden Dragon single wash compared to the Green Dragon Long Soak for 24 hours, 5 days, 8 days, 30 days, and 60 days.

 Results Per Dropper

 When looking at the lab test results, I found it easier to visualize the information based on measured dropperfuls.